Phil Twyford announces review of transport tender process

 The Government has prioritised public transport, something immediately clear in the Let's Get Wellington Moving announcement last week with mass transit the big winner.

-"But our government is not prepared to build a modern public transport system for our cities on the backs of people like you who get up and to work each day to drive the buses.
+"But our government is not prepared to build a modern public transport system for our cities on the backs of people like you who get up and go to work each day to drive the buses," Twyford said.

-"We want to see a modern industry with improved productivity and decent jobs," Twyford told those gathered at the meeting.
+"We want to see a modern industry with improved productivity and decent jobs."

 Last year Greater Wellington Regional Council released an independent review into the implementation of its new network.